ZephrFish/MoveIT-WebShellCheck/README.md

 The list of hosts can be provided as a file (with one host per line) or a single host can be provided directly.
 The script can optionally write the output to a specified file as well as print it to the console.

+*Note: this will generate false positives but the human2.aspx shell responds with a 404 when it's there, but equally if you try to hit it usually it should 302 you*

 ## Requirements
 - Python 3
 - requests library installed in Python